MicrosoftDocs/azure-dev-docs/java/migrate-weblogic-to-wildfly-on-azure-kubernetes-service.md

 ## Post-migration

-Now that you have your application migrated to Azure Kubernetes Service you should verify that it works as you expect.
-Once you've done that, we have some recommendations for you that can make your application more cloud-native.
+Now that you've migrated your application to Azure Kubernetes Service, you should verify that it works as you expect.
+After you've done that, see the following recommendations to make your application more cloud-native.

 [!INCLUDE [recommendations-wildfly-on-aks](includes/migration/recommendations-wildfly-on-aks.md)]